 To apply an individual alert you Index the Monitored Instance or resource.
-The Index Types available are determined by the Solution Package installed.
-For example, the EMS Monitor package lets you set an alert for a specific topic on a specific server (such as the PerServerTopic Index option), rather than for all topics on all servers.
+The Index Types available are determined by the CI Type.
+For example, with the EMS CI Type you set an alert for a specific topic on a specific server (such as the PerServerTopic Index option), rather than for all topics on all servers.